-Target amounts are based on FY 08-09.
-No adjustment made in FY 13.
+- Target amounts are based on FY 08-09.
+No adjustment made in FY 13. - 3.
+The salaries for temporary part-time faculty at the state college shall be calculated at 95 percent of the university target.
+The salaries for temporary part-time faculty at the community colleges shall be calculated at 90 percent of the university target. - 4.
+The salary schedule for temporary part-time faculty shall be reviewed and updated at least every four years by the President's office at each institution and approved by the Chancellor.
+Any proposed revisions to the schedules shall not go into effect until approved by the Chancellor.
+The Chancellor shall provide a report to the Board of Regents regarding any approved salary schedule changes.
+Salary schedule reviews and updates will not occur more frequently than annually.

-3. The salaries for temporary part-time faculty at the state college shall be calculated at 95 percent of the university target.
-The salaries for temporary part-time faculty at the community colleges shall be calculated at 90 percent of the university target.
-(B/R 10/03; Added 6/05; A. 7/06, 12/07, 3/08, 3/13)
+(B/R 10/03; Added 6/05; A. 7/06, 12/07, 3/08, 3/13, 12/19)